J1149/j1149.github.io/index.md

 ---

+## Welcome!

+Welcome to J1149.
+The purpose of this website is to provide documentation and code examples for the development of applications in the [Project PAI](projectpai.com) ecosystem.
+The navigational sections of this website outline components of the Project PAI blockchain.
+The example use cases, API documentation, and example code will help you to get started with Project PAI application development.

 ## About this site

 J1149, Inc. was created by members of the Project PAI community to be an informational resource for developers.